 Lot depths in the neighbourhood are 45m.
-The front yard requirement is 10m; rear yard 7.5m and interior side yard 3.5m.
+In the PI zone, the front yard requirement is 10m; rear yard 7.5m and interior side yard 3.5m.

-Without land assembly, Figure 13 identifies that only a 137.5sq.m.
+Without land assembly, Figure 12 identifies that only a 137.5sq.m.
 (1480sq.ft.) building footprint for a prestige industrial use would be achieved when adhering to the yard requirements of the PI zone:

-Figure 13 - Lot Development Analysis in the PI Zone
+Figure 12 - Lot Development Analysis in the PI Zone